amitshuklasigmoid/docker-kubernetes-assignment/README.md

 minikube start
 ```

-2. Using the ```postgres-deployment.yaml``` file the pod containing postgres container was made.
+2. Using the ```postgres-deployment.yaml``` file the pod containing postgres container was created.
 The following command was used,
 ```bash
 kubectl apply -f postgres-deployment.yaml minikube ssh kubectl exec -it -u root postgres /bin/bash
 ```
-Then ran the following command to initialise the database and make a user.
+Then ran the following commands to initialise the database and make a user.
 ```bash
 apt-get -y update
 apt-get  -y install build-essential zlib1g-dev libncurses5-dev libgdbm-dev libnss3-dev libssl-dev libreadline-dev libffi-dev wget